muety/pyquadkey2/README.md

 ### Using Pip
 * `pip3 install pyquadkey2`

-If you encounter problems while installing, please report them as a new issue.
+Pip installation is only tested for Linux, yet.
+If you encounter problems with the installation on Mac or Windows, please report them as a new issue.

 ### From archive
 * Download the latest [release](https://github.com/n1try/pyquadkey2/releases) as archive (`.tar.gz`) or wheel (`.whl`), e.g. `0.1.1.tar.gz`